tsmaster/DiceTowerConstructionKit/README.md

 Current modules include:

- - Conical Funnel: a cone-shaped funnel that might be at the top, where you might put the dice in.
+ - Conical Funnel: a cone-shaped funnel that might be at the top, where you might put the dice in

- - Spacer: a "null" module that doesn't interfere with the dice, just gives them room to fall.
+ - Spacer: a "null" module that doesn't interfere with the dice, just gives them room to fall

- - Triangular beam: a beam across the module with a triangular cross section, bouncing some one way, some the other way.
+ - Triangular beam: a beam across the module with a triangular cross section, bouncing some one way, some the other way

  - Receiver: a module to put at the bottom to collect the dice.

  - Ramp: a simple 45 degree slat that bounces dice away from one edge of a tube

  - Chain: a tube with a chain spanning the center

+ - Propellor: a pair of blades that cause the dice to go counterclockwise around the tube

 More modules are planned.
 You can print out any number of modules and